CodyRobards/Cody-Billboard-Hot-100-List/README.md

   code owners listed in [`.github/CODEOWNERS`](.github/CODEOWNERS).
 - Ensure CI passes locally (`npm run lint`, `npm run build`) before opening a pull request.
 - Adhere to Conventional Commits for commit messages (e.g., `feat: add track spotlight`).

+## Deployment Guidance
+- After shipping any changes that impact cached HTML shells or static assets, bump the `HTML_CACHE` and `STATIC_CACHE` version strings in `public/sw.js` (for example from `html-v1` to `html-v2`).
+Deploying with updated identifiers ensures the previous caches are purged during the `activate` step so that clients receive the latest markup and assets on their next visit.